tellor-io/dataSpecs/types/MimicryCollectionMetric.md

 This query returns a metric derived from an NFT collection's sales data.
 Its initial use case is enabling the creation of markets on [Mimicry Protocol](https://www.mimicry.finance/), but the values can be used by anyone who needs one of the outlined metrics for a given NFT collection.

 The metric itself can be one types outlined in the following list.
+Note that list will likely grow in the future, and as items are added, they will be documented here, and their respective `metric` value will be added below.
+In order to maintain data integrity, metric types will never be removed.

 - Time-Adjusted Market Index (TAMI)
     - TAMI calculates the estimated value of a collection of assets with guards for price swings and time .
 It does do using the algorithm defined in [this repository](https://github.com/Mimicry-Protocol/TAMI).